maagnaa/java-bootcamp/README.md

 Exceptions may be classified as:
 - **Checked Exceptions**: Problems that occur at compile time.
 Must be explicitly checked and handled in code.
 - **Unchecked Exceptions**: Problems which occur during run-time.
-Methods dont have to explicitly catch or throw these exeptions.
+Results from badly written code and should not be catched, rather, the code must be fixed.

 #### Checked Exceptions

+In general, checked exceptions represent errors outside the control of the program.
+For example, the constructor of FileInputStream throws FileNotFoundException if the input file does not exist.

+Java verifies checked exceptions at compile-time.

 ##### Checked Exceptions - Example 1: FileNotFound Exception (++ also how to read files with Java)
 ```java